Prompt book: Examples

 While at Hofstra, Francis Ford Coppola learned about the idea of a prompt book, so he used the technique to produce his 1972 Paramount release of The Godfather.
 In a three-ring binder he kept an "annotated copy of the novel, scene-by-scene breakdowns, notes on the times and setting, cliches to avoid and casting ideas."
-Director Kim Aubry created a 10-minute documentary short in 2001 entitled Francis Coppola's Notebook which features Coppola talking about and displaying his original prompt book.
 In 2016 Coppola released a published replica of this prompt book as The Godfather Notebook as well as a signed $500 limited edition in a three-ring binder.